A revisited Correction to the Halo Mass Function for local-type Primordial non-Gaussianity: A New Parameterization for the Mass Function Correction

 \subsection{Calibration of the correction factor \texorpdfstring{\boldmath{$\kappa$}}{}}

 Based on the results presented in the previous sections, it is clear that the theoretical models, without adjustments for specific mass definitions, do not adequately agree with data from simulations, especially at higher overdensities.
 To address this, we sought a method that incorporates the effects of varying mass definitions.
-In the literature, it is common to introduce a correction factor to align theoretical models with \textsc{FoF} data sets when correcting the halo mass function for PNG (as discussed in \cref{sec:datavstheory}).
+In the literature, it is common to introduce a correction factor to align theoretical models with FOF data sets when correcting the halo mass function for PNG (as discussed in \cref{sec:datavstheory}).
 We adopted a similar approach by introducing a modification of the linear critical density for collapse, parameterized by a factor $\kappa$, which varies with the chosen overdensity criterion used to identify the halos.
 Among all the theoretical non-Gaussian mass function models analyzed, we chose to rely on the LMSVQ model since it showed the best agreement with our data (see e.g. the $M_\mathrm{200b}$ case in \cref{fig:hmf_corr_models_comparison}).
 Consequently, we modify \Cref{eq:loverde_quad} by substituting $\delta_\mathrm{c}$ with $\kappa \times \delta_\mathrm{c}$.
+Therefore, thanks to this additional factor, our model for the non-Gaussian HMF more closely resembles the structure of commonly used models for the Gaussian HMF, where the quantity $\delta_\mathrm{c}$ is typically multiplied by or replaced with a fitted parameter \cite[see, e.g.,][]{ShethTormen1999, Jenkins2001, Warren2006, Watson2013, Tinker2008}.

-We start by focusing on \textsc{quijote-png} data sets, as the high number of realizations available for these simulations is expected to provide a more accurate and precise calibration of this factor.
+We start by focusing on \textsc{Quijote-png} data sets, as the high number of realizations available for these simulations is expected to provide a more accurate and precise calibration of this factor.
 In order to extend the LMSVQ model to halos with any mass definitions, we perform a Bayesian analysis using a Markov chain Monte Carlo (MCMC) algorithm to estimate the correction factor required for data sets created with different overdensity thresholds.
 Since we are interested in modeling the deviations from the Gaussian mass function, our data are given by the residuals between the halo number counts extracted from the simulations with $f_\mathrm{NL}\neq0$ and those with $f_\mathrm{NL}=0$, as defined in \Cref{eq:residuals}.
 For this fit we set a flat prior on the only free parameter of the model (i.e. $\kappa$) and a Gaussian likelihood function expressed as:

 where $N$ is the total number of data points, and $x_i$, $\sigma_i$, and $\mu_i$ are the data, the error, and the model at the mass bin $i$, respectively.
 We repeat the procedure to cover all the available redshifts and for both cosmological scenarios $f_\mathrm{NL}= \pm 100$. \Cref{tab:kappa} shows the resulting values of $\kappa$ derived for different redshifts and mass definitions.
 For a fixed mass definition, we found no significant differences between the fits of the $f_\mathrm{NL}=100$ and $-100$ data sets, as almost all estimated parameters are consistent within the uncertainties.
 This suggests that $\kappa$ is independent of the sign of $f_\mathrm{NL}$ (see \cref{sec:kappa_fnl} for further details).
 In contrast, the values of $\kappa$ derived for halos defined by a critical overdensity threshold, $\Delta_\mathrm{c}$, exhibit a slight dependence on redshift, with $\kappa$ decreasing as redshift increases.